abbyonstott/StormScript/README.md

 file | Description
 ---- | -----------
-[src/core/stsclasses.h](src/core/stsclasses.h) | This is where all classes needed for a program to run are put.
 [src/core/stormscript.cpp](src/core/stormscript.cpp) | This is where files are read.
 [src/core/errors.cpp](src/core/errors.cpp) | This is where all new errors are added.
 [src/parser/parse.cpp](src/parser/parse.cpp) | This is the parser.